COOPERATIVE PURCHASE OF EXCESS MEMBER OWNED GENERATION CAPACITY

-- The Cooperative shall provide Net Metering to eligible members until the load of its Net Metering members equals 1% of the total peak demand supplied by the Cooperative during the previous year.
-The Cooperative may in its sole discretion offer Net Metering beyond the 1% level.
+- The Cooperative shall purchase excess member owned generation capacity until the load of its eligible members equals 5% of the total peak demand supplied by the Cooperative during the previous year.
+The Cooperative may in its sole discretion purchase excess capacity beyond the 5% level.

-- This policy is subject to all federal, state and local laws, the Cooperative’s articles of incorporation, bylaws and existing policies and the terms and conditions of the Cooperative’s existing power supply contracts and loan agreements.
-To the extent any provision of this policy conflicts with those obligations, those provisions are void.
+- This policy is subject to all federal, state and local laws, the Cooperative’s articles of incorporation, bylaws and existing policies (all as from time to time amended by the Cooperative) and the terms and conditions of the Cooperative’s existing power supply contracts and loan agreements.
+To the extent any provision of this policy conflicts with those obligations, these provisions are void.

 Adopted: January 28, 2008